unifiedstreaming/media-processing/README.md

   A shared library/DLL that provides an asynchronous RPC framework for C++, and a few other utilties for logging, command line parsing and daemonization.
-Licensed under the LGPLv2.1.
+Distributed under the terms of the LGPLv2.1.

 * **usp-builder**

   A build tool that is mainly used for managing the dependencies between the projects in the source tree, relying on [b2](https://www.bfgroup.xyz/b2/) and GNU make to do the actual work.
-Licensed under the GPLv2.
+Distributed under the terms of the GPLv2.

 * **with_dll_dir**

   A small Python-on-Windows wrapper to set the native DLL search directory for a python script.
-Licensed under the LGPLv2.1.
+Distributed under the terms of the LGPLv2.1.

 * **x264**

   Our fork of VideoLAN's [x264](https://www.videolan.org/developers/x264.html) library.
-Licensed under the GPLv2.
+Distributed under the terms of the GPLv2.

 * **x264_encoding_service**

   A daemon/service that provides x264 encoding over a TCP connection.
-Licensed under the GPLv2.
+Distributed under the terms of the GPLv2.

 * **x264_es_utils**

   A static library providing some utilities for the x264 encoding service.
-Licensed under the GPLv2.
+Distributed under the terms of the GPLv2.

 * **x264_proto**

   A shared library/DLL that implements both the client and server sides of the network protocol used by the x264 encoding service.
-Licensed under the LGPLv2.1.
+Distributed under the terms of the LGPLv2.1.

 ## Build requirements